1. Place the frog in the dissecting pan ventral side up.

 7. Stomach--Curving from underneath the liver is the stomach.
 The stomach is the first major site of chemical digestion.
 Frogs swallow their meals whole.
 Follow the stomach to where it turns into the small intestine.
 The pyloric sphincter valve regulates the exit of digested food from the stomach to the small intestine.

 8. Pancreas - This structure is located on the inside curve of the stomach.
 It it a gland that often falls apart during the preserving process so it many not be visible on your frog.

 9. Small Intestine--Leading from the stomach.
 The first straight portion of the small intestine is called the duodenum, the curled portion is the ileum.
 The ileum is held together by a membrane called the mesentery.
 Note the blood vessels running through the mesentery, they will carry absorbed nutrients away from the intestine.
 Absorption of digested nutrients occurs in the small intestine.

-9. Large Intestine--As you follow the small intestine down, it will widen into the large intestine.
+10. Large Intestine--As you follow the small intestine down, it will widen into the large intestine.
 The large intestine leads to the cloaca, which is the last stop before solid wastes, sperm, eggs, and urine exit the frog's body.
 (The word "cloaca" means sewer.)
 The opening to the outside of the doy is the anus.

 11. Spleen--Return to the folds of the mesentery, this dark red spherical object serves as a holding area for blood.

 12. Esophagus--Return to the stomach and follow it upward, where it gets smaller is the beginning of the esophagus.
 The esophagus is the tube that leads from the frogs mouth to the stomach.
 Open the frogs mouth and find the esophagus, poke your probe into it and see where it leads.